Nate Freiman: Houston Astros (2013)

-Oakland Athletics organization (2014-15)
+Oakland Athletics (2014-15)

 On March 23, 2013, Freiman was claimed off waivers by the Oakland Athletics and added to their 40-man roster.
 The A's had been looking for a right-handed-hitting first baseman to complement left-handed-hitting Brandon Moss since they traded Moss's platoon-mate, Chris Carter, to Houston in February 2013.
 A's assistant general manager David Forst observed, He had a great year in Double-A last year.
 Obviously he has a ton of power.
 And his splits against left-handed pitching are off the charts.

 On March 30, Freiman was put on the A's 25-man major league roster.
 Manager Bob Melvin said Freiman would get starts against southpaw starters, and that Freiman had "as much power as anyone here."
 On April 3, he had two hits in three at-bats in his major league debut, the first Oakland player to get two hits in his debut since Daric Barton in 2007.

 Freiman was voted American League Rookie of the Month for May 2013, after batting .351 (13-for-37) with 3 doubles, 1 home run, and 9 RBIs in 14 games, as among A.L. rookies he was second in RBIs, tied for fourth in doubles, tied for sixth in hits and homers.
 For the season, he batted .274 in 190 at bats.

 In 2014, the A's invited Freiman to their major league camp in spring training to compete with Daric Barton and others for a spot on their 25-man roster.
 On March 23, Freiman was optioned to the Sacramento River Cats.
 He batted .284/.371/.506 for them, with 15 home runs and 74 RBIs in 310 at bats.
 Freiman started 2014 in Triple-A. A's manager Bob Melvin said he wanted Freiman to get some at bats against right-handed pitchers while down in Sacramento.

 Freiman was called up to the A's on June 29, 2014, after leading the Pacific Coast League to that point in RBIs, and tying for seventh in home runs.
 Melvin said that Freiman would be the A's first baseman against left-handed starting pitchers, as had been the case the prior year.
 His 61-game errorless streak, which ended on August 15, was the seventh-longest first baseman errorless streak in Oakland history.

 Freiman played for the Nashville Sounds in 2015, batting .220.
 On July 2, 2015, the A's designated Freiman for assignment.
 On July 5 he was assigned to the Nashville Sounds.

-Atlanta Braves organization (2015-16)
+Washington Nationals (2016)

-On December 23, 2015, Freiman signed a minor league deal with the Atlanta Braves and on December 29 he was assigned to the Gwinnett Braves.
+On December 23, 2015, Freiman signed a minor league contract with the Atlanta Braves and was assigned to the Triple–A Gwinnett Braves.

-Washington Nationals organization (2016)

-Freiman was traded to the Washington Nationals for 1B/OF Tyler Moore on March 27, 2016.
-He was released on April 21, 2016.
+Freiman was traded to the Washington Nationals in exchange for 1B/OF Tyler Moore on March 27, 2016.
+He was released on April 21.